By Bill Diem

 I am not as good, although I want to be.
 For me to do a better job of protecting the planet, I need to be required to do it.
 If those one-use plastic bottles are banned, it won’t change my life.
 I will have a refillable bottle, I suppose.

-If gasoline powered cars are banned, as they may be in Europe, I will figure out how to live with an electric vehicle.
+If regular gasoline powered cars are banned, as they may be in Europe, I will figure out how to live with 7.3 diesel for sale.

 To protect our planet, I need more than my own good intentions.
 I need authorities to make me toe the line.